• Skip to primary navigation

 Now We're Cooking!

-• If you're making roux from scratch, get a large stockpot and add 1 cup of oil; heat on medium; sprinkle in 1 cup of flour and stir continuously with a wooden spoon; turn heat to low and continue stirring the mixture until it is is darker than peanut butter.
+• If you're making roux from scratch, get a large stockpot and add 1 cup of oil; heat on low to medium heat; sprinkle in 1 cup of flour and stir continuously with a wooden spoon; turn heat to low and continue stirring the mixture until it is is darker than peanut butter.
 (45-60 minutes)

 • Add The Holy Trinity to roux and cook until vegetables have softened (about 5 minutes); the mixture will be clumpy at this point, but that's okay